HackerManOSU/TellTail/living document.md

 **Preconditions**

-The provided image shows enough of the animal to the AI model that it can reasonably determine any imporant health information.
+The provided image shows enough of the animal to the AI model that it can reasonably determine any important health information.
   - For example, if the animal has a condition on its tail that is hidden in the photo, the AI won't be able to see and determine information from this.

 **Postconditions**